 Teacher Training

-Our course enables participants to develop their understanding and experience of teaching through a combination of classroom practice and research.
+Our courses enable participants to develop their understanding and experience of teaching through a combination of classroom practice and research.

 Taught sessions are timetabled to compliment work in school and are supported by experienced colleagues.
 There are opportunities to work alongside a range of our partner schools.
 Our sessions are held at a variety of locations which provide opportunities for study as a well as hands-on experience in schools.